Methods of Forensic Schedule Delay Analysis

 - The expert must make substantial decisions.

+Like other resources such as labor and equipment, time can be considered a resource that is spent for building a construction project.
 Forensic Schedule Delay Analysis Methods are closely related with right CPM calculations.
 In order to make substantial CPM calculations, the baseline schedule should be prepared properly.
 As mentioned in the article there is no standard method for making Forensic Schedule Delay Analysis.
+Each method has pros and cons.
 Deciding which method of making delay analysis is based on the type and the characteristics of the delay.